-You might enjoy reading 10 of the most highly recommended Kids Books by age
+You May Also Enjoy 10 of the most highly recommended Kids Books by age

 From big dogs and little dogs to red, green, and blue dogs, dogs going up and dogs going fast . . . who knew dogs were so busy?
 And laughter will ensue at the repeated question “Do you like my hat?”
 Like P. D. Eastman’s classic Are You My Mother?
 Go, Dog.
 Go! has been a go-to favorite for over fifty years, leaving audiences of all breeds wagging their tails with delight.

 #31.
 Goldilocks and The Three Bears retold by Candice Ransom

 In this beloved tale, the three bears are in for quite a surprise when they return home and realize that a curious girl has made herself at home in their cottage.

 Children will eagerly continue reading to see what the bears do when they find their dinner eaten all up!

 #32.
 Good Night Lars by Hans de Beer